A Note on Pure Braids and Link Concordance

 A knot is a smooth embedding of $S^1$ into $S^3$ and an $n$-component link is a smooth embedding of $n$ disjoint copies of $S^1$ into $S^3$.
 The set of knots modulo a $4$-dimensional equivalence relation called concordance forms the celebrated knot concordance group $\mathcal{C}$ using the operation connected sum, while the set of $n$-component links modulo concordance does not have a well-defined connected sum (even when the links are ordered and oriented) \cite{foxmilnor}.
 As a result, multiple notions of link concordance group have arisen in the literature with somewhat different structural properties \cite{hosokawa} \cite{ledimet} \cite{donaldowens}.

-We focus on the $n$-strand string link concordance group $\mathcal{C}(n)$ of Le Dimet as it is the only link concordance group which is non-abelian.
+We focus on the $n$-strand string link concordance group $\mathcal{C}(n)$ of Le Dimet as it is the only notion of link concordance group which is non-abelian.
 This is in stark contrast to the original knot concordance group which is abelian, and thus is perhaps a further indicator of the complexity of the link concordance story.
 While each link has an infinite number of distinct string link representatives, the correspondence between links and their string link representatives was characterized by Habegger and Lin using the action of $\mathcal{C}(2n)$ on $\mathcal{C}(n)$ \cite{habeggerlinconc}.
 In particular, a string link is trivial in this group exactly when the link in $S^3$ it represents is concordant to the unlink.